dbandivlc/ui-training/README.md

 Analyze the JSON clearly to understand the Product JSON structure.

+## Tech Stack

+You can use any of the following:
+1. Angular
+2. React
+3. Node JS
+4. JavaScript

 ## UI Layout
 The UI Screen shared in the wireframe has 3 layout section.